This section describes how to configure compression or decompression of responses, as well as sending compressed files.

 Note that the

-directive does not enable on-the-fly compression.
+gzip_static directive does not enable on-the-fly compression.
 It merely uses a file compressed beforehand by any compression tool.
-To compress content (and not only static content) at runtime, use the gzip
+To compress content (and not only static content) at runtime, use the gzip directive.

 This directive is defined in a separate module that might not be included in an open source NGINX build by default.